Groundhog Day (film): Plot

 Phil gradually becomes depressed and desperate for a way to escape the loop.
-He commits suicide in a variety of ways, even kidnapping Punxsutawney Phil and driving them both off a cliff.
-Each time, he reawakens on February 2 to "I Got You Babe".
-He eventually tries to explain his situation to Rita again, using his detailed knowledge of the day to accurately predict events.
-Convinced, Rita spends the rest of that day's loop with Phil; she encourages him to think of the loops as a blessing instead of a curse.
+He commits suicide in a variety of ways, including kidnapping Punxsutawney Phil and driving them both off a cliff.
+Each time, he reawakens on February 2.
+He tries to explain his situation to Rita again, using his detailed knowledge of the day to predict events accurately.
+Convinced, Rita spends the day with him and encourages him to view the loop as a blessing rather than a curse.
 As they lie on the bed together at night, Phil realizes that his feelings for Rita have become sincere.
 He wakes alone on February 2.
-Phil decides to use his knowledge of the loop to change himself and others: he saves people from deadly accidents and misfortunes and learns to play the piano, sculpt ice, and speak French.
-Regardless of his positive actions, however, he is haunted by his inability to prevent a homeless old man from dying of natural causes.
+He decides to use the loop to change himself and help others: he saves people from deadly accidents and misfortunes and learns to play the piano, sculpt ice, and speak French.
+Despite his efforts, however, he is haunted by his inability to prevent a homeless old man from dying of natural causes.

-During one iteration of the loop, Phil reports on the Groundhog Day festivities with such eloquence that other news crews stop working to listen to his speech, amazing Rita.
+During one iteration of the loop, Phil reports on the Groundhog Day festivities with such eloquence that other news crews stop working to listen, amazing Rita.
 Phil continues his day helping the people of Punxsutawney.
-That night, Rita witnesses Phil's expert piano-playing as the adoring townsfolk regale her with stories of his good deeds earlier that day.
+That night, Rita witnesses Phil's expert piano-playing as the adoring townsfolk regale her with stories of his good deeds.
 Impressed by his apparent overnight transformation, Rita successfully bids for him at a charity bachelor auction.
 Phil carves an ice sculpture in Rita's image and tells her that no matter what happens, even if he is trapped in the loop forever, he is finally happy because he loves her.
-They share a kiss and retire to Phil's room.
+They share a kiss and retire to his room.

-Phil wakes the next morning to "I Got You Babe", but finds Rita is still in bed with him and the radio banter has changed; it is now February 3.
+Phil wakes the next morning to find Rita still in bed with him; it is now February 3.
 He tells Rita he wants to live in Punxsutawney with her.